readium/webpub-manifest/profiles/epub.md

 | lov  | Identifies the collection that contains a list of videos.  | Yes  | No  |
 | pageList  | Identifies the collection that contains a list of pages.  | Yes  | No  |

+> **Note**: Do we document various EPUB extensions and associated roles?
+This would have to be extended to index and dictionaries if we're only considering specs that were officially adopted.

 ## 4. Link Properties

+This profile defines additional Link properties:

 | Key   | Semantics | Type     | Values    |
 | ----- | --------- | -------- | --------- |